safety Rules For Home About Electricity | 10 safety Rules For Home About Electricity

 So you need to ask yourself which category of person would best be able to do the job that you need to be done.
 Be sure that you do not fall into the category of hiring unqualified people versus hiring qualified people.
 If you do you will find that it is very difficult to try to fix problems later down the road without the proper training.

-- Deenergized Parts : Here the part of any electrical equipment is considered as activating, that active part is de-energized.
-Exposure any worker to contact parts of electrical equipment.
+Here the part of any electrical equipment is considered as activating, that active part is de-energized.
+Exposure of any worker to contact parts of electrical equipment.
 Safe procedures must be laid to make the circuit safe before rebuilding the circuit.

-- Energized Parts : Here, employees are understood as long as employees work on active parts.
-When working on living parts contacted by direct contact is a means of material.
+Here, employees are understood as long as employees work on active parts.
+When working on living parts contact by direct contact is a means of material.
 As we mentioned above, only qualified workers are allowed to work on the active parts of electricity.
 Because this qualified worker is able to work safely on active circuits.
 Article 130.2 of NFPA 70 E requires devices above 50v to be in “electrically safe working condition” before repair work can begin.

 If a device makes contact with parts, handling equipment and insulated equipment are used by workers working near enclosed circuit parts.
 The insulating literature of the instrument must be preserved.
 Hand lines used near exposed parts should be non-trailing.

 If there is a potential electrical hazard in any place, workers working on electricity should be provided there.
-The same should work with the use of appropriate safety equipment for their safety.
+The same should work with the use of appropriate safety equipment for their safety (safety Rules).
 Together with CFR 1910.137, electrical safety devices should be tested periodically.

 This should be seen as the last line of protection and personal protection equipment that protects it after the occurrence of infusion flash.

 Electrical safety is one of the highest priorities in every business organization.
 Electrical hazards during the work can be eliminated with correct electrical safety training.
 Most electrical injuries can be avoided with correct workplace safety training alone.
 ERECTIONS.
-Electric shock is also the most common occupational injury resulting from the direct contact of a voltage to the body.
+Electric shock is also the most common occupational injury resulting from the direct contact of a voltage with the body.
+(Safety Rules)